 Projects with large impacts will typically include whole building lighting improvements in varying space types, which in turn may have different operating hours.
+Project specific EFLH will be determined by the following thresholds:

-Projects with less than 50kW of savings
+Projects with connected load savings less than 50kW

 For lighting projects with savings less than 50 kW, stipulated whole building hours of use will be used as shown below in Table 3-4.

-Projects with 50kW or higher savings
+Projects with connected load savings of 50kW or higher

-Table 3-13-2For lighting projects with savings equal to or greater than 50kW, hours of use will be estimated for the Hours of Use Groups specified in Table 6-1, using a combination of facility interviews, prescriptive tables (to be developed by the SWE in conjunction with the TWG), or logging.
-Interviews alone are not sufficient because results from interviews along could be subject to adjustment by evaluators.
-Allocations of light fixtures or lamp and ballast retrofits to Hours of Use Groups are made on the Lighting Audit and Design Tool shown in Appendix C.
+For projects with connected load savings of 50 kW or higher, additional detail is required.
+For large projects, the likelihood that all fixtures do not behave uniformly is high.
+Therefore, the project must be separated into "usage groups", or groups of fixtures exhibiting similar usage patterns.
+The number of usage groups required is determined by facility type per Table 3-1.
+EFLH values must be estimated for each group by facility interviews supplemented by either logging or stipulated values from Table 3-2.

-Table 33-1: Hours of Use Groups Required per Building Type
+Table 3-1: Hours of Use Groups Required per Building Type